sillypoise/pg-node/README.md

 # Node Playground

 A playground for all things Node.js.
 This includes:

 -   Vanilla HTTP Web Server
 -   Framework HTTP Web Server, i.e. express, fastify, etc.
 -   Framework GraphQL Server
+-   Websockets
 -   Database connections
+-   ORMs
 -   Microservices
 -   Utility Scripts
 -   and more...

 This one should cove a wide spectrum.
 We strive to do everything in TypeScript as we believe it is here to stay and just lets us write better code.